Your Knees and SkisInjury Prevention

-ONS sports medicine physician, Demetris Delos, MD, a board-certified shoulder and knee surgeon, offers injury prevention advice for skiers at home and before hitting the slopes.
+ONS orthopedic surgeon Demetris Delos, MD, a board-certified sports medicine specialist, offers injury prevention advice for skiers at home and before hitting the slopes.

 Skiing can be one of the most enjoyable winter activities and is a great sport the entire family can enjoy.
 But nothing can ruin a great day outdoors (or even the next 6-12 months) like a serious knee injury, especially the dreaded anterior cruciate ligament (ACL) tear.

-Unfortunately, most of us have heard or know of someone who injured their knee while skiing (hopefully not ourselves!).
-Skiers, in particular, are at greatest risk to strain the ACL to the point of tearing in several ways: when they try to recover from a fall with their body weight in back of the skis; if they don’t land a jump correctly; or if improperly set ski bindings don’t release during a critical moment.
+Unfortunately, most of us have heard or know of someone who injured their knee while skiing.
+Skiers, in particular, are at greatest risk to strain the ACL to the point of tearing in several ways: when they try to recover from a fall with their body weight over the backs of the skis; if they don’t land a jump correctly; or if improperly set ski bindings don’t release during a critical moment.
 ACL tears usually require surgery and a lengthy recuperation to repair.

 There is nothing glamorous or exciting about a targeted conditioning program but it can mean the difference between a successful and enjoyable ski season and one that is marked by prolonged aches, pains or even more serious injuries.
 For this reason, training for the ski season should (ideally) begin 2-3 months before that first run.